srmainwaring/gz-python/README.md

 brew install bazel
 ```

-The [Google protocol buffers compiler](https://github.com/protocolbuffers/protobuf) is also required and can be installed with:
+The [Google protocol buffers compiler](https://github.com/protocolbuffers/protobuf) version `3.19` is also required and can be installed with:

 ```bash
 brew install protobuf
 ```

-Confirm the installed version is `3.19`.

 ### Setting up the workspace